-The social identity provider works as an authentication or registration step that can be easily added to your user journeys in Identity Cloud.
+The social identity provider works as an authentication or registration step that can be easily added to your Intelligent Access user journeys.
 Simply add the Social Provider Handler node to your login or registration journey and configure the journey to meet your specific needs.

 The journey will include all your configured and enabled social identity providers, so you won't need to create different journeys for different providers.

-See How do I create end user journeys for social registration and login in Identity Cloud? for further information on how to create journeys for social authentication.
+See How do I create end user journeys for social registration and login in Identity Cloud? and Configure basic social registration trees (AM) for further information on how to create journeys for social authentication.

 Each social identity provider is configured independently.
 As part of the identity provider configuration, the appropriate scopes pertaining to the provider are specified.
 These scopes represent the information that will be shared by the identity provider with ForgeRock when the user provides the consent.
 The identity provider is then in control of ensuring that the requisite consent has been sought from the user prior to providing the information.